-4.2 Birds
+3.2 Birds

-One species of seabird that requires consultation has the potential to occur in the Action Area, Newell's shearwater (Puffinus auricularis newelli).
+Four species of seabird that require consultation have the potential to occur in the BOA of the Action Area: the Hawaiian petrel, short-tailed albatross, Newell's shearwater, and band-rumped storm petrel.
 No consultation bird species are known to nest in the Action Area.
-Since seabirds may have wide ranging foraging and non-nesting season distributions, it is possible that Newell's shearwaters may forage or rest at sea in the BOA portion of the Action Area.
+Since seabirds may have wide ranging foraging and non-nesting season distributions, it is possible that these species may forage or rest at sea in the BOA portion of the Action Area.
+There is no critical habitat for any bird species in the Action Area.